brunoreis/fullStackTest/README.md

 ---

-20:33 - STOP - + 2 hours - Added unorganized Bootstrap components
+20:33 - Added unorganized Bootstrap components

 Thinking about the frontend: